-Setting Name Selectable Options Tilt Side Mirrors In Reverse - If Equipped On Off de-view mirrors tilt downward when the ignition is in the ON/RUN position move back to their previous position when the transmission is shifted out Surround View Camera - If Equipped On Off NOTE: The "Surround View Camera" feature e displays a complete 360 degree view w of the vehicle's exterior environment while backing up.
-Surround View Camera Delay - If Equipped On Off d out of REVERSE.
-This delay will be ca screen will display the 360 degree view image with guidelines for up to anceled if the vehicle's speed exceeds 8 mph (13 km/h), the transmission Surround View Camera Guidelines - If Equipped On Off guidelines over the Surround View camera display whenever the gear en is pressed.
-The image will be displayed on the radio touchscreen display.
+Setting Name Selectable Options Tilt Side Mirrors In Reverse - If Equipped On Off NOTE: When the "Tilt Side Mirrors In Reverse" feature is selected, the exterior side-view mirrors tilt downward when the ignition is in the ON/RUN position and the transmission gear selector is in the REVERSE position.
+The mirrors move back to their previous position when the transmission is shifted out of REVERSE.
+Surround View Camera - If Equipped On Off NOTE: The "Surround View Camera" feature e displays a complete 360 degree view v of the vehicle's exterior environment while backing up.
+Surround View Camera Delay - If Equipped CON COT out of REVERSE.
+This delay will be can screen will display the 360 degree view image with guidelines for up to 10 celed if the vehicle's speed exceeds 8 mph (13 km/h), the transmission is Surround View Camera Guidelines - If Equipped On Off - If Equipped NOTE: The "Surround View Camera Guidelin nes" feature allows you to see active g Off guidelines over the Surround View camera display whenever the gear en is pressed.
+The image will be displayed on the radio touchscreen displa

-Setting Name Selectable Options ParkView Backup Camera Active Guidelines On Off , elector is put into REVERSE.
-The im Guidelines that allows you to see active guidelines over the ParkView Backup age will be displayed on the radio touchscreen display along with a caution ïve seconds, this note disappears.
-Fixed Guidelines On Off ParkView Backup Camera Delay On Off into PARK or the ignition is switched Forward Facing Camera Guidelines - If Equipped 6 forward vehicle speed exceeds 8 mph (12 km/h), the transmission is shifted Off NOTE: The "Forward Facing Camera Guideli nes" feature is an off-road type of f eature that shows the path of the tires based on the steering wheel input.
-CHMSL (Center High Mounted Stop Lamp) Camera Dynamic Centerline - If Equipped On Off NOTE: When the "CHMSL Camera Dynamic Centerline" feature is selected, it w ill assist in backing up for trailer alignment and hook up.
+Setting Name Selectable Options ParkView Backup Camera Active Guidelines On Off NOTE: Guidelines that allows you to see active guidelines over the ParkView Backup nage will be displayed on the radio touchscreen display along with a caution note to "check entire surroundings" a across the top of the screen.
+After five seconds, this note disappears.
+Fixed Guidelines On Off ParkView Backup Camera Delay On Off appears again.
+When the vehicle is s displayed for up to 10 seconds after into PARK or the ignition is switched Forward Facing Camera Guidelines hifted out of REVERSE (with came shifting out of REVERSE unless the OFF), the rear camera mode is exited and the navigation or audio screen ra delay turned ON), the rear view image with dynamic grid lines will be forward vehicle speed exceeds 8 mph (12 km/h), the transmission is shifted - If Equipped NOTE: The "Forward Facing Camera Guideli nes" feature is an off-road type of feature that shows the path of the tires based on the steering wheel input.
+CHMSL (Center High Mounted Stop Lamp) Camera Dynamic Centerline - If Equipped On Off NOTE: When the "CHMSL Camera Dynamic Centerline" feature is selected, it v vill assist in backing up for trailer alignment and hook up.
 This feature is only

-Setting Name Selectable Options

-Rain Sensing Auto Wipers - If Equipped On Off

-NOTE:

-windshield. rs reature is selected, the system auto matically activates the windshield wipers if it senses mois ture on the

-0 On Off ture on the

-windshield. ture on the

-windshield.
-Hill Start Assist - If Equipped NOTE: Off ture on the
+Setting Name Selectable Options Rain Sensing Auto Wipers - If Equipped On Off NOTE: When the "Rain Sensing Auto Wipers" feature is selected, the system automatically activates the windshield wipers if it senses moisture on the wind- shield.
+Hill Start Assist - If Equipped On Off NOTE: When the "Hill Start Assist" feature is selected, the Hill Start Assist (HSA) system becomes active.
+Tire Fill Assist On Off